open-cluster-management/cert-manager/README.md

 # cert-manager

+**This fork of the jetstack cert-manager repository is only being used temporarily while we transition to an alternate solution soon.
+This repository will then be archived.**

 cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.